idibau/cs2bim/docs/api.md

 ### 4. `GET /feature-types`

 **Description:** Returns a list of all feature types supported by the backend.
+This can be used to populate the dropdown in the frontend.

 **Responses:**